 Sandbanks Beach

-- Dog access: Very limited in summer, wider access outside season
+- Dog access: Very limited 1 May to 30 September; wider access outside season, check signage

 - Beach type: Sand